trevorwslee/MCE-DumbDisplay/README.md

 - DumbDisplayMB ddmb.setup(15, 9) -- setup a DD screen layer similar to Micro:bit screen but with size 15x9
 - DumbDisplayMB ddmb.setupLikeLocal() -- setup a DD screen layer similar to Micro:bit screen; additionally, most DumbDisplayMB commands will be replicated to Micro:bit internal screen
 - DumbDisplayTurtle ddturtle.setup(300, 200) -- setup a DD screen layer with size 300x200
+- notes:
+  ; you can have 1 DumbDisplayMB screen layer + 1 DumbDisplayTurtle screen layer at the same time; the layer you setup first will be on top
+  ; setting up will wait for connection to DumbDisplay Android app; therefore, make sure your phone is ready to accept connection (Bluetooth or USB Serial)
+  ; at any time, if you want to start again, press the reset button on the back of your Micro:bit

 Then you can program something intresting, like